manuGil/online-core/docs/source/how-to.rst

-How To Use the Exercises
+How to Use the Exercises
 ========================

 This website contains a list of exercises that you will carry out as part of the online course *"GI Science and Earth Observation: a system-based approach"*.